karinamellor/AnimalQuiz-project-2/README.md

 # Known Bugs

-In the 3th question the app seens not working propely.Also the button fot the right question is not wotking.
+In the 3th question the app seens not working properly.Also the button fot the right question is not wotking.

 # Deployment
   To create a live website Animal Quiz, deployment was done using github pages.
 The step by step process is shown below: